 2. You MUST NOT BE:

-If you believe you meet this criteria and would like to be considered for a funded enrollment applications MUST be received and approved prior to Registration and Attendance of the course, please download and complete the Application forms for CSQ Short Courses Higher Level Skills Program:
+If you believe you meet these criteria and would like to be considered for funded enrollment applications MUST be received and approved prior to Registration and Attendance of the course, please download and complete the Application forms for CSQ Short Courses Higher Level Skills Program:

 Take note that additional documentation is to be submitted with your application form, which includes: